CDU-HIT238/slides/week3/index.md

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 ### Activity: Your turn
 * Open the pen [Promises exercise](https://codepen.io/elvey/pen/PBRMBJ)
-* Modify the function delayedUppserCase to
+* Modify the function delayedUpperCase to
 	* Return a new promise
 	* If the input is a string
 		* Resolve the promise after 500ms with the input in upper case